cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 (These integer values are called "primary integer values" in X.660 because they can be accompanied by (not necessarily unambiguous) secondary identifiers.
-We ignore the latter and simply use the term "integer values" here, possibly calling out their unsignedness.)
+We ignore the latter and simply use the term "integer values" here, occasionally calling out their unsignedness.)

-While these sequences can easily be represented in CBOR arrays of unsigned integers, a more compact representation can often be achieved by adopting the widely used representation of object identifiers defined in BER; this representation may also be more amenable to processing by other software making use of object identifiers.
+While these sequences can easily be represented in CBOR arrays of unsigned integers, a more compact representation can often be achieved by adopting the widely used representation of object identifiers defined in BER; this representation may also be more amenable to processing by other software that makes use of object identifiers.

 BER represents the sequence of unsigned integers by concatenating self-delimiting {{-sdnv}} representations of each of the integer values in sequence.